zenbase-ai/llml/docs/hitchhikers-guide.md

 ## Chapter 3: The Formatter System

+React has different renderers for browsers vs. native, LLML uses formatters to transform data into markup.

 ### Understanding Formatters

 Formatters are the heart of LLML's flexibility.
 Each formatter is a `[predicate, formatFunction]` pair: